emoose/xvdtool/README.md

 There's no help given for this tool besides this readme, it's also currently **very** experimental and **very** likely to blow up in your face.
 If you do encounter any bugs please submit a description of what happened to the issue tracker.

 If you want to help out with development feel free, just make a fork of this repo, make your changes in a new branch of that fork and then submit a pull request from that branch to the master branch of this repo.

-Donations to help me buy an Xbox One to try things with (as I'm still stuck with a 360 ;_;) are appreciated, my bitcoin address is 17gkhLUF1UBMjfb2goaR39AN9RVUvNmAim